michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.4.3 =
+- Fixed a bug of discount prices displayed with the `%price%` variable for the `Item Format` unit option.

 = 3.4.2 - 06/09/2016 =
 - Fixed a bug that products of Category units were not displayed on some servers introduced in v3.4.1.